Policy & Basic Approach

 Implementation of employee satisfaction surveys Enabling an organizational culture to take root and improving overall satisfaction Once every couple years

-• A Fiscal 2023 Work Engagement Survey was conducted (standard deviation: 53.0) *Wholesale, trading company, retail: average 50.3
+• A Fiscal 2024 Work Engagement Survey was conducted (standard deviation: 53.3) *Wholesale, trading company, retail: average 50.3

 Human resources development Establishment of systems and internal environments Fostering multi-human resources who are active in Japan and overseas, fostering diverse values, and developing and expanding in-house training systems Cultivate multi-talented human resources who will flourish in Japan and overseas (overseas on-the-job training).
 Foster diverse value (innovate through cross-functional training).
 Short term

-• Karuizawa LABO was established, with the aim of improving the employee education system, expanding and enhancing training, and fostering a sense of unity among Group employees.
+• Karuizawa LABO was operated, with the aim of improving the employee education system, expanding and enhancing training, and fostering a sense of unity among Group employees.
 It operates as a training facility for Group companies and as a company-owned recreation center for employees.

 • Career design training is conducted with the aim of contributing to long-term career planning for mid-career to veteran employees, including their personal lives.